Houston Fire Museum Showcases History with Fun for Kids

-Upstairs in one room of the the Houston Fire Museum are lockers as well as sinks and showers.
-Inside each locker are artifacts including uniforms, magazines and other items.
+Upstairs in one room of the Houston Fire Museum are lockers as well as sinks and showers.
+Inside each cabinet are artifacts including uniforms, magazines and other items.
 It portrays a timeline from 1890 to 1980.

-In the other upstairs room are various artifacts including antique firefighting equipment.
+In the other upstairs room are various artifacts including old firefighting equipment.

 Signs accompanying the artifacts are informative.
 Do you know who invented various types of fire extinguishers?
 You can learn that and more by visiting this Houston museum.
 What is particularly poignant is the display of those firefighters who have lost their lives in the line of duty.

 Mentioned in the title of this post is Fun for Kids.
-Children truly can have fun here!
+Children indeed can have fun here!
 There is a room created especially for them in mind!

-The day my husband and I were touring the museum there were two darling kids playing there.
-According to their nanny it was one of their favorite places!
+The day my husband and I were touring the museum two darling kids were playing there.
+According to their nanny, it was one of their favorite places!

-I was given permission to photograph the children playing.
+I was permitted to photograph the children playing.
 The little girl had the brightest smile as she slid down the child-sized fire pole but for security reasons I am only showing her from the back.

-This is a wonderful venue for children’s parties and can be arranged in advance by contacting the museum.
-At the current time the cost to reserve the entire Junior Firefighter play area is $275 for 1 1/2 hours.
-Up to 35 guests can be accommodated and this price includes the admission to the museum.
+This room is a great venue for children’s parties and can be arranged in advance by contacting the museum.
+At the current time, the cost to reserve the entire Junior Firefighter play area is $275 for 1 1/2 hours.
+Up to 35 guests can be accommodated, and this price includes the admission to the museum.